Quantum Programming Without the Quantum Physics: Quantum Programming as Probabilistic Programming

 \section{Quantum Programming as Probabilistic Programming}

-In this section, we derive quantum programming as a modification to classical probabilistic programming by allowing for negative transition weights,\footnote{We could further extend this to complex-number weights, but complex-number quantum circuits can be simulated by real-number circuits with constant overhead \cite{BernsteinVazirani1997QuantumComplexityTheory}.
-Since the focus here is on making quantum computing accessible, we stick to the more easily mentally pictured real numbers.} turning CPPL into a quantum programming language QPPL.
+In this section, we derive quantum programming as a modification to classical probabilistic programming by allowing for negative transition weights, turning CPPL into a quantum programming language QPPL.
 We explain how this modification leads to such concepts as destructive interference, unitarity, and reversibility, as well as the changes it mandates on programming languages.

 In QPPL, a state vector $\sum_x q_x \ket{x}$ has real but possibly negative weights $q_x \in [-1..1]$ with $\sum_x |q_x|^2 = 1$, i.e.\ it has vector length 1 instead of total 1.
 Each $q_x$ is called a \emph{probability amplitude}, or \emph{amplitude} for short.
 Amplitudes are related to (classical) probabilities as follows: like in CPPL, a QPPL program ending in state vector $\sum_x q_x \ket{x}$ produces output by choosing a world randomly from that sum and having that world dictate the output, but in QPPL, world $\ket{x}$ is chosen with probability $|q_x|^2$.
 Thus, amplitudes still measure likelihoods, just on a different scale than probabilities, and with sign.